WandoCode/Project-10-Bank-client/README.md

 # Argent Bank

-This repo contains the fronend code of the Argent Bank Project.
+This repo contains the frontend code of the Argent Bank Project.

 ## Prerequisites